 Simple interface and easy to use

 Using quantum computers still requires a lot of know-how and the sheer amount of knowledge behind it is intangible.
 We make quantum algorithms accessible for everyone via a simple interface, while ParityOS does all the hard work in the background.
-It translates optimization problems to quantum algorithms, optimizes the operations, integrates special hardware features and returns optimized chip layouts and the corresponding algorithms.
+It translates problems to quantum algorithms, optimizes the operations, integrates special hardware features and returns optimized chip layouts and the corresponding algorithms.

 The quantum operating system in the cloud